 What Does Mold Need To Grow?

-Mold needs moisture and food to grow, and unfortunately homes provide the perfect environments for these bacteria to thrive.
+Mold needs moisture and food to grow.
+Unfortunately, many homes provide the perfect environments for these bacteria to thrive.

 How Do You Remove Mold?

 Getting rid of mold-producing germs and bacteria is impossible – they’re everywhere.
-Your best defence against mould is to prevent these spores and bacteria from growing in your home.
+Your best defense against mold is to prevent these spores and bacteria from growing in your home.

-If you only see a bit of mould but feel sick, you might have a bigger problem than you think.
+If you only see a bit of mold but feel sick, you might have a bigger problem than you think.
 Your best bet is to call a pro and don’t attempt your own clean-up!
+Mold remediation is a task that is better left in the hands of professionals.

 - Ceilings, ceiling tiles, as well as in corners